5l1v3r1/Mrs.Robot/README.md

 Use `--logDir` flag of `yarn train` command.
 Log the **batch-by-batch loss values** to a log directory.

-For example:

 ```sh
 yarn train --logDir /tmp/vae_logs
 ```

-Start TensorBoard in a separate terminal:
+Start TensorBoard in a separate terminal.
+Tensorboard process will print an http:// URL to the console and can be monitored in the browser.

 ```sh
 pip install tensorboard  # Unless you've already installed tensorboard.